Imagine Life on a Cloud

 Who doesn't love to lay out, relax, and watch the clouds roll by?
 In this activity, you get to do just that!
-Observe the clouds in the sky, and then write and illustrate a story using nine adjectives to describe what your child thinks it would be like to live on a cloud.
-He'll get to use his imagination and improve his writing skills all while he practices using adjectives!
-Use this fun, artistic activity to get your child in the mood to write, and help him learn more about adjectives, an important part of grammar.
+Observe the clouds in the sky have your kid imagine he's cloud surfing, and then challenge him to write and illustrate a story using nine adjectives to describe what your child thinks it would be like to live on a cloud.
+He'll get to use his creative-thinking abilities and improve his writing skills all while he practices using adjectives!
+Bust out this fun, artistic activity to get your child in the mood to write, and help him learn more about adjectives, an important part of grammar.

 What You Need: